 The INN was founded in 1983 as a single soup kitchen run by a small group of concerned volunteers.
 Working at a church in Hempstead, the volunteers discovered that not only were there large numbers of hungry people on Long Island, but that individuals working together could make a difference in their lives.

 What began as a tiny seed quickly grew as other communities discovered that hungry people existed in their community, too.
 As word spread of the success of the Hempstead soup kitchen, The INN became a magnet for individuals who wanted to help those who were hungry in their own communities.
 By sharing their knowledge, the volunteers began to form an interfaith network of soup kitchens to feed hungry Long Islanders.
 Soon after the Hempstead soup kitchen began operations, others opened in Long Beach, Freeport and Central Islip.
 Each of these soup kitchens quickly filled a desperate need that existed in these communities.
-Today, there are a total of 19 soup kitchens, operating as part of The INN’s network across Long Island.
+Today, there are a total of 14 soup kitchens, in 21 locations, operating as part of The INN’s network across Long Island.
 More than 7,500 people are fed each week.